Deciding the Right Offshoring Destination

 Lastly, go offshore in countries with developed technological infrastructure to sustain smooth communication between your local and distributed teams.
 Many destinations claim to have stable internet connection and bandwidth, but you must be aware with their definition of “stable”.
 You need your teams to collaborate swiftly and thoroughly as if they were sitting in the same office.
 Be sure to enquire about common systems, technologies and infrastructure in your destination of choice.

-If you are still wondering about choosing a perfect destination for your offshore teams, AS White Global is here to further assist you in sorting out these issues.
+If you are still wondering about choosing a perfect destination for your offshore teams, ASW Global is here to further assist you in sorting out these issues.
 We are an Australia-based, trustworthy and experienced offshore solutions provider with years of operation in ASEAN countries.